ArtSabintsev/Siren/.github/ISSUE_TEMPLATE.md

 Common Issue #3:
 > "Support for prompting TestFlight users to update to the newest beta build."

 Siren does not support this functionality.
-There is no publicly accessible TstFlight API akin to that of the public App Store API that Siren can utilize to provide this functionality.
+There is no publicly accessible TestFlight API akin to that of the public App Store API that Siren can utilize to provide this functionality.

 Please delete this text before submitting a new issue.